DfE-R-Community/r-weekly-training/README.md

 # Resources

--   The DfE R Community [Training Support](https://teams.microsoft.com/l/channel/19%3a1c926bdbecf94b8b8d7e303670f98bc2%40thread.skype/Training%2520Support?groupId=b95c605d-8fbc-4e4d-9a76-2f7d1c55e70a&tenantId=fad277c9-c60a-4da1-b5f3-b3b8b34a82f9) channel is a good place to ask for help if you get stuck on a problem
+-   For DfE colleagues, the DfE R Community [Training Support](https://teams.microsoft.com/l/channel/19%3a1c926bdbecf94b8b8d7e303670f98bc2%40thread.skype/Training%2520Support?groupId=b95c605d-8fbc-4e4d-9a76-2f7d1c55e70a&tenantId=fad277c9-c60a-4da1-b5f3-b3b8b34a82f9) channel on Teams is a good place to ask for help if you get stuck on a problem
 -   [R for Data Science](https://r4ds.had.co.nz/) is a great, free e-book by Hadley Wickham, from which this programme liberally borrows